lume/lume/README.md

 ##Getting Started

-An example is provided in the root directory.
-Use any local server to host index.html. `live-server` is a useful tool for this.
+An example is provided in the root directory and [here](http://devmagnet.net/boxer/demo).

 `app.js` initializes the Engine and the Web Worker.
 It is fairly minimal at the moment.